Porsche Cayenne E-Hybrid review

 The Porsche Cayenne is something of a household name, these days; the real poster child of the posh, performance SUV.
 And the plug-in hybrid version, named E-Hybrid, goes to great lengths to try and justify that reputation as the leader of a competitive field.

-The Porsche Cayenne E-Hybrid is fun to drive, and living with it on a day-to-day basis comes with a certain lustre.
-It offers an official electric range of 27 miles from its 14.1kWh battery, and charging will take around eight hours from a normal domestic plug socket.
+The Cayenne E-Hybrid is fun to drive, and living with it on a day-to-day basis comes with a certain lustre.
+It offers an official electric range of up to 22 miles from its 14kWh battery, and charging will take around six hours from a normal domestic plug socket.

-A dedicated AC car charger of 3.6kW or more will do it in four, and you can even pay a bit extra to up the fastest charging speed from 3.6 to 7.2kW: this will see your charging time drop to around two and a half hours from any charger delivering 7kW or over.
+A dedicated car charger of 3.6kW or more will do it in four, and you can even pay a bit extra to up the fastest charging speed from 3.6 to 7.2kW: this will see your charging time drop to around two hours from a dedicated home wallbox or public charger.

-However, bear in mind that the real world electric driving range is around 20 miles, or less if you utilise its top speed of 84mph in electric mode.
-After the battery has run out, you’ll be seeing 30mpg at best – probably more like 28mpg in normal use – from the turbocharged 3.0-litre V6 petrol engine.
+However, bear in mind that the real-world electric driving range will drop the more you use the car's top speed of 84mph in electric mode.
+After the battery has run out, you’ll be seeing 30mpg at best from the turbocharged 3.0-litre V6 petrol engine.

 Ultimately, as long as you plug the Porsche Cayenne E-Hybrid in regularly, you’re going to see remarkably low fuel costs given that you’re running about in a 456bhp, prestige 4x4.
 And it feels just as fast as you’d expect, given that power figure.